chemzqm/imagebox/Readme.md

 # Imagebox

-View gallary of images on desktop.
+View gallary of images on desktop. (without jquery)

+Tested on Chrome Firefox, Safari.

+[demo](https://chemzqm.github.io/imagebox/)

+W.I.P. **use with caution**

+## Features

+* Click to navigate though images.
+* Support responsive image with url filter.
+* High performance animation for popup and restore.
+* Friendly to SPA with unbind support.
+* Canvas loading spin and error check (auto retry).
+* Keyboard support (esc, left, right).
+* Wheel event support for zoom in/out and navigate.
+* Draggable with mouse.
+* Support images with higher dimension than viewport.
+* No jQuery dependency, easy to use API.

 TODO:

-* error check [done]
-* add close to top right corner [done]
 * more keybindings including (up down left right) [done]
-* draggable [done]
+* transition back to original image
 * resizeable by wheel and drag
 * add tip and tip option
-* transition back to original image
-* limit container size for large image
-* horizon scrollable for long images

-W.I.P. **use with caution**

-[demo](https://chemzqm.github.io/imagebox/)

-Tested on Chrome Firefox, Safari.

 ## Usage